smoreira1/smoreira1/README.md

 - Firebase
 - Azure Pipelines
 - ....and many more.

+  Starlight (Trunk Configuration)
+  AI Nova (QA configuration)
+  Shutter (UAT Configuration)

+Above is separated into different configurations to illustrate the flexible configuration of the application.

 <p>More details to come soon, this project is private and mainly lives on Azure Dev Ops.</p>